ethereum/research/casper4/casper_paper.md

 Note that there is no single principled way to say what the protocol utility is; this is a question that ultimately rests on the values of the users of the system.
 However, we can defend the reasoning behind each component in the above formula.

 The -M * SF term is self-explanatory; safety failures are very bad, as it means that events that appear to have been finalized, and that users may be relying on being finalized, suddenly become unfinalized.
 The -ln(i - LFE(i)) term is more complicated.
 What is it saying is that the amount of pain that users feel from having to wait `k` epochs for their transaction to be finalized is logarithmic in `k`.
 This can be justified inuitively: the difference between finality in 1 minute and 2 minutes feels similar in size to the difference between 1 hour and 2 hours.
-Another approach is to look at the possible set of blockchain applications, ranging from running games on them at the 100-1000 millisecond level, to retail payments at the 1-10 second level, other kinds of payments that currently take 1-10 minutes, and large institutional settlements that can take days, and see that they are roughly logarithmically distributed on the scale of the longest confirmation time that they could reasonably accept.
 The separate `c` term is there to show that even if a given epoch does not finalize, commits can still provide value, as a smaller number of commits on a given block can still make it harder to finalize competing blocks.

+The purpose of this function is to motivate the incentive structure, and show how large losses in protocol utility lead to proportionately large penalties for the perpetrator.

 ### Incentives